ThomasJannaud/appengine_python_skeleton/README.md

 This skeleton complies with GAE's format although it won't run you through their instructions to set up a GAE's account, the process is well detailed on their page.

 ## Price of running on GAE

-As of April 2020, GAE runs your server for FREE as long as you are under a million visits a day or so.
+[As of April 2020, and purely informative]

+GAE runs your server for FREE as long as you are under a million visits a day or so.
 You only need to purchase the domain name, and that's optional if you can be content with PROJECTNAME.appspot.com.
 You would need to pay ($1 a month) if you want Gmail to host the emails for your domain.